By Rapha, BSc(Hons) Urban Planning

 Trying new challenges outside of my course

 When you take on a new challenge, it can sometimes feel like walking on a tightrope, filling you with fear.
 However, below the rope there’s a safety net, ready to catch you if you fall.
 For me, UWE Bristol is the crowd of people cheering me on, encouraging me to finish and celebrating my every step.
-The safety net is the support I feel from everyone in UWE Bristol.
+The safety net is the support I feel from everyone at UWE Bristol.

-Within 3 hours of the competition my whole team quit, however I insisted to stay and continue.
+Within three hours of the competition my whole team quit, however I decided to stay and continue.
 I felt so intimidated by the business students in the opposing teams.
 Throughout the competition, I felt very supported by the event management team and the SU President as they frequently checked on me and encouraged me to keep going.
 I managed to get my presentation done within the deadline.

 By the end of the competition, I knew the whole staff team and became friends with them all.
 Although I didn’t win, I found the learning experience and the opportunity to meet new people more rewarding than any trophy.
-The competition taught me more about myself and my capability to persevere.
+The competition taught me more about myself and my ability to persevere.
 Now, every time I’m going through a challenging time, I’ll remember how resilient I can be.

 Making the most of my course opportunities

 There have been so many times when UWE Bristol has had my back, such as when I participated in a student conference as part of my course.
 I presented my research topic, ‘The correlation between our moods/emotions and surroundings’, in front of a room full of people.
-As I was looking around the room, trying to remember the data, I saw my lectures and mentor at the corner of the room, with their thumbs up and the biggest smiles.
+As I was looking around the room, trying to remember the data, I saw my lecturers and mentor at the corner of the room, with their thumbs up and the biggest smiles.
 It made me feel proud and supported.

 How UWE Bristol and my faculty have supported me

 UWE Bristol has made me unafraid to speak about my opinions, to stand up for others when something isn’t right and ask for justice.
-The communities at my faculty have made me more aware of issues that I should’ve know about and should stand for.
+The communities at my faculty have made me more aware of issues that I should know about and should stand for.